Understanding & improving Internal Communications in your business

 A clear IC strategy can also help prevent a possible disconnect occurring between employees and customers/clients, and improve customer service.

-One of the main reasons why IC is so important is that if done effectively, it can facilitate feedback, discussion and debate.
+One of the main reasons why Internal Communications is so important is that if done effectively, it can facilitate feedback, discussion and debate.
 This can be a great way of helping the company improve and avoid making the same errors in the future.

 Consistently modifying your Internal Communications is vital in order to stay competitive, to retain the best talent.
 This has become even more pertinent now that lifelong job security is a thing of the past, meaning businesses need to work even harder to keep on-board.